ncoop57/jenkins_files/README.md

-# DevOps_ConfigurationTools
+# shared_libraries
-This is for the configuration scripts, wizards, and documentation for the DevOps Continuous Delivery Pipeline.
+This repository is used in conjunction with the Jenkins Pipeline Plugin for orchestrating a continuous integration/delivery pipeline